Park Joo-ho: Basel

 On 25 June 2011, Swiss Super League club Basel announced that Park had signed a four-year contract with them.
 He joined Basel's first team for their 2011–12 season under head coach Thorsten Fink.
-To the beginning of their 2011–12 season season Park was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
-After playing in six test games, Park played his domestic league debut for the club in the away game in the Swissporarena on 20 August 2011 as Basel were defeated 1–3 by Luzern.
+To the beginning of their 2011–12 season Park was a member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
+After playing in six test games, Park played his domestic league debut for the club in the away game in the Swissporarena on 20 August 2011 as Basel were defeated 3–1 by Luzern.
 Park soon established himself as Basel's first-choice left-back.

 Basel entered the 2011–12 UEFA Champions League in the group stage.
 On 7 December 2011, during the Champions League group C match at home in the St. Jakob-Park he helped Basel defeat Manchester United to make his team become the first Swiss club to advance to the knockout stage of a Champions League.
 Basel won the match 2–1, sending United out of the Champions league.
 He also contributed to the team's 1–0 first-leg victory over Bayern Munich in the round of 16 by stopping Arjen Robben successfully.
 However, the team suffered a 7–0 defeat in the second leg and, therefore, it was the German team who advanced to the next round.
 At the end of the 2011–12 season Park won the Double with his new club.
 They won the League Championship title with 20 points advantage.
 The team won the Swiss Cup, winning the final 4–2 in a penalty shootout against Luzern.